pablodecm/phd_thesis/src/103_chapter_3.md

-Confidence interval procedures based on the Neyman construction works very well for simple statistical models with one or two parameters, however it rapidly becomes computationally intractable larger the number of parameters.
+Confidence interval procedures based on the Neyman construction works very well for simple statistical models with one or two parameters, however it rapidly becomes computationally intractable for larger the number of parameters.
 Even though the number of parameters of interest in LHC analyses is usually small, nuisance parameters play an important role in inference as reviewed in